MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-test.md

 **Monitoring:** [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive monitoring solution for collecting, analyzing, and responding to telemetry from your cloud and on-premises environments.
 [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of Monitor that provides APM features.
 You can use Application Insights to monitor applications during development and testing and also in production.

-## Tradeoffs

-Testing takes time and skill to perform and can affect operational efficiency.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Testing takes time and skill to perform and can affect operational efficiency.

 ## Related links